walbuc/cbh-project/Ticket_Breakdown.md

 Development Tasks Breakdown:

-1. Add new custom_id column to Agent database. - sp: 2. - label: backend
+1. Add new custom_id column to Agent resource.
+- sp: 2.
+- label: backend.
-   - Implementation Detail: Update Prisma schema add a new custom_id column of ID type that
+- Implementation Detail: Update Prisma schema and add a new custom_id column of ID type on the Agent schema.

-2. Add new custom id to new agent form. - sp: 1. - label: frontend
+2. Add new custom id to new agent form.
+- sp: 1.
+- label: frontend.
 - Implementation Detail: Add new form field with "Agent ID" label.
 Make sure this id is required.

 Update integration test.

 User Story: As a client Facility I want to generate a quarter report using the custom agent id.
 Scenario: Generate facility report

-1. Given the facility client navigates to the admin page
+1. Given the facility client navigates to the admin page.
-2. When the facility client clicks on the "Generate Quarter Report" button
+2. When the facility client clicks on the "Generate Quarter Report" button.
 3. Then the system creates a new PDF report using the custom agent id.

 Development Tasks Breakdown:

-1. Update getShiftsByFacility function - sp: 2. - label: backend. - Implementation
+1. Update getShiftsByFacility function.
+- sp: 2.
+- label: backend.
+- Implementation
    Detail: Updated getShiftsByFacility function to get Agent metadata with custom_id field to be used when generating a report.

-Update Unit Tests.
+Update the necessaries Unit Tests.

-2. Update generateReport function. - sp: 2. - label: backend. - Implementation
+2. Update generateReport function.
+- sp: 2.
+- label: backend.
-   Detail: Update function to use custom_id Agent field to get Agent data.
+- Implementation Detail: Update function to use custom_id Agent field to get Agent data.

-   Update Unit Tests.
+Update the necessaries Unit Tests.